 The goals of this course are (1) to provide a description of how Americans pay for healthcare; (2) to explain why the payment systems have taken their current form and how those forms affect the system; (3) to evaluate newly emerging arrangements; and (4) to compare and contrast health financing systems in the United States and other developed countries.
 Specifically, we will focus on insurance (both public and private), managed care and the incentives of the parties in these financing arrangements.
 In addition, we will explore how these incentives impact cost containment in healthcare.
-Prerequisite: MBAD-540.
+Prerequisite: Completion of MBA core courses.